SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/GenericSearch/eof.md

 so.topic: reference
 ---

+# GenericSearch.eof()

 Returns true if the resultpointer has reached the end of result set, or false otherwise.